RezzaMir/Artificial-Intelligence-Investment-Analysis/README.md

 iii.
 Coefficient of Variation

 # Model 4c: CAPM in Python
-Create a model in Python as follows:
+Created a model in Python as follows:

 i.
 The user can enter a ticker from the Data File and Python will return that stock’s beta.